Future of Theatre event

-The conference will take place online on Wednesday, June 16 to Friday, June 18.
-More details on the line-up and how to book tickets will be announced soon.
+The digital conference will take place on Wednesday, June 16 to Friday, June 18 on an interactive website where you can watch presentations, chat to fellow attendees and have the opportunity to pose questions to panellists.
+Headline speakers will be announced soon.

 Free panel discussions

-In the run up to the Future of Theatre conference, The Stage will start the conversation by hosting a series of video panel discussions FREE for The Stage subscribers.
-Find out more below.
+In the run up to the Future of Theatre conference, The Stage has started the conversation by hosting a series of video panel discussions FREE for The Stage subscribers.
+Find out more details below.